Skip to main content

 # Should return: Join is OK

-# Test user lookup
+# Verify user/group lookup

-Step 9: Service Management and Testing
+Step 9: Start Services and Test

 Terminal window